Resources

 Who provides CPAN services?

-CPAN teams work in a system of 12 hubs located in academic health-related institutions across Texas, providing regional peer-to-peer telemedicine-based consultation.
-Each of these hubs has dedicated mental health professional teams ready to provide peer-to-peer collaborative care.
-Pediatric psychiatrists, mental health clinicians, and clinical staff are here to help you with behavioral health care questions or resource referrals.
+CPAN is a system of 12 hubs located at academic, health-related institutions across Texas.
+This allows providers to access regional, peer-to-peer, telemedicine-based consultations.
+Each hub has a dedicated team of mental health professionals ready to provide collaborative care.
+Pediatric psychiatrists, mental health clinicians and clinical staff can help with any behavioral health care questions or resource referrals a provider requests.

 Contacting CPAN